 People come to Buddhism for many different reasons.
 Many seek solace, companionship and the support of a group of like-minded individuals – the structured practice offered by a group that meets regularly and shares a particular Dharma tradition or teacher.
 Such a local group provides refuge and an existing structure within which participants can develop and thrive.
 However, sometimes we can become over-dependent on the group or teacher – becoming over-reliant on the values and beliefs of the group, rather than testing these against our own experience, or, adhering to the forms, ideas, and routines of a particular teacher, without question or reflection.
-Over-attachment to the group, teacher or tradition, tends to inhibit learning, growth and realisation.
+Over-attachment to the group, teacher or tradition, can inhibit learning, growth and realisation.

-On the other hand, those who practice more independently, who are not necessarily part of a formal group, run the risk of wandering into cul-de-sacs and blind alleys, developing ineffective practice and understanding, and becoming too attached to their “own” opinions.
+On the other hand, those who practice more independently, who are not necessarily part of a formal group, run the risk of wandering into cul-de-sacs and blind alleys, developing ineffective practice and understanding, and becoming too attached to their ‘own’ opinions.
 Self-deception and hubris are tendencies that need to be looked out for and guarded against.
 Glorying in one’s own knowledge or virtue is just another form of attachment and is a hindrance to learning, growth and realisation.

-The Buddha advised his students to always test his teachings against the reality of our own experience and leave the teachings behind – letting go of the raft when we’ve crossed the river, not putting it on our backs and carrying it with us.
-It is important to enjoy and learn from our community, but it is also vital that we don’t become attached to the rafts of the Sangha, or of the ego-self.
+The Buddha advised his students to always test his teachings against the reality of their own experience and leave the teachings behind – letting go of the raft when we’ve crossed the river, not putting it on our backs and carrying it with us.
+It is important to enjoy and learn from our community, but it is also vital that we don’t become attached either to the raft of the Sangha, or of the ego-self.
 Learn and let go could be his motto.
 And there is no end to this process.